Bob LePage

 Bob LePage (born May 7, 1946) is a former professional ice hockey defenceman.
 He was a member of the Canada men's national ice hockey team during the 1969-70 season.

-LePagee played professionally in the American Hockey League, International Hockey League, and Central Hockey League between 1968 and 1974.
+LePage played professionally in the American Hockey League, International Hockey League, and Central Hockey League between 1968 and 1974.

 Awards

 The IHL awarded LePage the Governor's Trophy as the league's most outstanding defenceman during the 1970-71 season.